Jeep Grand Cherokee SUV

 The Jeep Grand Cherokee has been deliberately set up to prioritise comfort over outright handling, and that’s not necessarily a bad thing.
 While some hanker for an SUV that can be enjoyed on the twisting corners of a winding B-road, others seek a more cosseting driving experience.
 If you fall into the latter camp, the Grand Cherokee may well appeal.

 On the road, the Grand Cherokee’s light steering and powerful diesel engine make driving an effortless endeavour, while the eight-speed automatic gearbox can be left in ‘drive’ and forgotten about as it shifts smoothly through the gears.
-There’s a fair bit of body lean when cornering, though, meaning if you try to drive in a sporty manner, you may find that you and your passengers have a bit of a woozy journey.
+Owing to its soft setup, there’s a fair bit of body lean when cornering and if you try to drive in a sporty manner, you may find that you and your passengers have a bit of a are left feeling a bit woozy journey.
+It’s here where the Grand Cherokee most feels its age next to agile models like the Range Rover Velar and Jaguar F-Pace.

-Despite some slight shortcomings on the road, the Grand Cherokee is undoubtedly hugely capable off road.
+Partially offsetting its slightly cumbersome nature on the road, the Grand Cherokee is undoubtedly very capable off it.
 Jeep’s 4x4 know-how goes back all the way to the Second World War, and the Grand Cherokee comes with a five-mode off-road controller, allowing you to set the car up perfectly depending on the terrain.
-While the Land Rover Discovery is similarly capable, there are few other cars that can match the Grand Cherokee when it comes to off-road prowess.
+While the Land Rover Discovery is similarly capable, there are few other civilised SUVs that can match the Grand Cherokee when it comes to off-road prowess.

 Interior & comfort

-Getting comfortable is a breeze thanks to sheer amount of space on offer.
-While many cars in this class come with seven seats as standard, the Grand Cherokee’s five seat setup means front and rear passengers get acres of leg and headroom.
-The panoramic sunroof (standard on Overland, Summit and SRT cars), meanwhile, complements the high driving position and gives the Grand Cherokee a light and spacious feel.
+All five occupants should quickly feel at home thanks to sheer amount of space on offer.
+While many cars in this class offer the extra versatility of seven seats, the Grand Cherokee’s five-seat setup means front and rear passengers get acres of leg and headroom.
+The panoramic sunroof (standard on Overland, Summit and SRT cars), meanwhile, combined with a high seating position and large windows give the Grand Cherokee a light and spacious feel.

 As we mentioned earlier, avoid the standard suspension if you can.
-Jeep charges about £3,500 to move from entry-level Limited+ trim up to Overland, and the adjustable suspension this adds (as well as some additional creature comforts) make this upgrade a wise one.
+While Jeep charges about £3,500 to move from entry-level Limited+ trim up to Overland, the adjustable suspension this adds (as well as some additional creature comforts) make the upgrade a wise one.
 With the standard suspension, we found the Grand Cherokee occasionally uncomfortable on poor road surfaces.

-Assuming you go for the air suspension, the only other thing that takes away slightly from the cosseting driving experience is the diesel engine, which is a little to noisy at higher speeds and under acceleration.
+Assuming you go for the air suspension, the only other thing that takes away slightly from the Grand Cherokee’s cosseting driving experience is the diesel engine, which is a little too noisy at higher speeds and under acceleration.
+Wind noise is impressively well contained, as is tyre roar – even the deeply-treaded tyres of the Trailhawk package don’t transmit unacceptable noise inside.

 Practicality & boot space

 Inside, the Grand Cherokee makes good use of its large exterior dimensions.
-Front and rear passengers get genuinely impressive legroom, while interior storage is taken care of by a variety of cupholders, cubbies and doorbins.
+Front and rear passengers get genuinely impressive legroom, while interior storage is taken care of by a variety of cup-holders, cubbies and door bins.
 It's a shame, though, that despite being such a large car, the Grand Cherokee isn’t available with seven seats.
-Rivals like the Volvo XC90 and Audi Q7 come with an extra pair of seats as standard, making them more practical than the Grand Cherokee.
+Rivals like the Volvo XC90 and Audi Q7 come with an extra pair of seats as standard, making them more versatile for families than the Grand Cherokee.

-The 782-litre boot is accessed via an electronically opening tailgate and will easily be big enough for most families.
+The 782-litre boot is accessed through a powered tailgate and will easily be big enough for most families.
 There’s also a retractable load cover to hide valuables out of sight, while dropping the rear seats sees boot space grow to 1,554 litres.

 Like many cars of this size, parking can be tricky and some tighter spaces will simply be inaccessible.
 All Grand Cherokees come with a reversing camera, though, so once you’ve found a space, getting in is relatively hassle-free.